 Consuming one good quality protein source with each main meal helps to regulate blood glucose levels, providing you with a steady source of energy throughout the day and helping you to feel more satiated between meals.

 Protein-rich foods include: organic or free-range meat, eggs, fish, nuts, beans, legumes, quinoa, tofu, tempeh.

 Without healthy red blood cells, your body can’t get enough oxygen; the consequence of not having sufficient oxygen in the body is constant fatigue.

 Iron rich foods include: organic or free range beef, lamb, leafy greens, parsley, tahini, leafy green vegetables, raw cacao powder.

 Vitamin C is important for adrenal health.
-It is utilized by the adrenal glands in the production of all the adrenal hormones, specially cortisol (the stress and fat storing hormone, which in high levels shifts your nervous system into the ‘flight or flight’ mode).
+It is utilized by the adrenal glands in the production of all the adrenal hormones, especially cortisol (the stress and fat storing hormone, which in high levels shifts your nervous system into the ‘flight or fight’ mode).
 When you are under a lot of stress your vitamin C is rapidly used in the production of cortisol and related stress-response hormones.

 Vitamin C rich foods include: fresh fruits and vegetables such as berries, papaya, pineapple, citrus fruits, capsicum, broccoli, leafy greens.
-One factor to consider when consuming these food is that vitamin C is destroyed by heat.
+One factor to consider when consuming these foods is that vitamin C is destroyed by heat.